qg-cpt-marseille/sl2cfoam-next/README.md

 **SL2Cfoam-next** is a library for computing spin foam amplitudes of covariant Loop Quantum Gravity.
 The library is optimized for computing the Lorentzian EPRL vertex amplitude [Engle et al., 2008] for all possible boundary intertwiners at fixed boundary spins.
 The amplitudes are stored in 5-dimensional arrays of double-precision numbers and can be manipulated using the provided C bindings or a convenient Julia module.

+## Quickstart
+To start computing spin foam amplitudes immediately, follow the new [quickstart guide](QUICKSTART.md).

 ## Features

 The computation uses the EPRL splitting introduced in [Speziale, 2017].
 In particular, the library splits the amplitude in the computation of: _(i)_ SU(2) recoupling symbols; _(ii)_ SL(2,C) dipole amplitudes (_boosters_) and _(iii)_ shelled sums.
 The library exports methods to compute: